Arlanthir/notes/games/VikingsGoneWild.md

   | 2           | 40             |
   | 3           | 30             |
   | 4           | 30             |
-- The round is played until the end, additional points are counted
+- The **round is played until the end**, additional points are counted
-- End-Game Bonus points are awarded (orange border cards) to each player that fulfilled the requirements, divided equally
+- **End-Game Bonus** points are awarded (orange border cards) to each player that fulfilled the requirements, divided equally
   | Nr.
 Players | Victory Points |
   | ----------- | -------------- |
   | 1           | 6              |